Ahmed-Hereiz/Flight-Price-Prediction/README.md

 > - I removed the only row with Nan values and I removed duplicates.

 ## Third data visualizing :

-<br><br>
-## I visualized categoral data using barplots and violinplots and that gave me insights which are :
+## I visualized categoral data using barplots and violinplots and that gave me insights :

 > - Using Google search I now knew that all this cities are in india <br><br>
 > - Jet Airways Buisiness has the highest average price and highest deviation (from 45k to 80k) <br><br>